Updated: 15 June 2020

 Audiology services should facilitate remote delivery where possible and appropriate, ensuring those who cannot access remote delivery are prioritised when face-to-face services resume.

 NHS Trusts should treat specific cases of cochlear implantation surgery as a priority and ensure non-urgent implantation is prioritised as elective surgeries resume.

 The Coronavirus Act diminishes the duties on Local Authorities in Part 1 of the Care Act 2014 to assess needs for care and support, and to meet those needs.
 The Act replaces these duties with a power to meet needs for care and support, underpinned by a duty to meet those needs where not to do so would be a breach of an individual’s human rights.

-The Government should ensure that the application of new powers under the Coronavirus Act are proportionately delivered and time bound and should provide more clarity on when the emergency powers come into effect.
+The Government should ensure that the application of new powers under the Coronavirus Act are proportionately delivered and time bound.

-The closure of workplaces has had a major impact on the way people work and for disabled people this will require substantial changes in the support they receive through the Access to Work scheme.
-For many people with hearing loss, especially BSL users, their existing Access to Work package will no longer meet their needs, either in relation to the type or amount of support they require.
+The closure of workplaces and imposition of new safety measures has had a major impact on the way people work and for disabled people this will require substantial changes in the support they receive through the Access to Work scheme.
+For many people who are deaf or have hearing loss, especially BSL users, their existing Access to Work package will no longer meet their needs, either in relation to the type or amount of support they require.
 For example, somebody with an allocation of in-person BSL interpretation will now need to consider remote interpreting, which might not be provided for in their existing grant.

 We welcome the initial indications from the DWP that they are looking at these issues and that further guidance will be provided.
 We also welcome that a physical signature from a line manager is no longer required to process payments within the scheme.